ArchiMoebius/mythic_c2_websocket/pkg/README.md

 This project supports the Mythic websocket C2Profile.

-Currently, there are two 'profiles' which can be found at ./pkt/profile/:
+Currently, there are two 'transports' which can be found at ./pkt/transport/:

 1) prosaic (default)
     - Assumes message follow the C2 Profile structure

 2) poseidon
-    - Wraps messages in a custom structure as seen in ./pkg/profile/poseidon/model/blob.go
+    - Wraps messages in a custom structure as seen in ./pkg/transport/poseidon/model/blob.go

-There is a config.json under each of the profiles which contains the JSON required to create a transport of the type desired.
+There is a config.json under each of the transports which contains the JSON required to create a transport of the type desired.

-To add a profile, look at ./pkg/iface/iface.go interface TransportConfigData and the default profile (prosaic).
+To add a transport, look at ./pkg/iface/iface.go interface TransportConfigData and the default transport (prosaic).

 # F.A.Q.

-Q: Why is the default profile named prosaic?
+Q: Why is the default transport named prosaic?
 A: Because...'default' is a reserved keyword in Golang xD